nus-cs2113-AY2425S1/tp/docs/UserGuide.md

   - `RECUR_FILE_PATH = "recurring_expenses_data.csv"`
 - It clears existing data on read for ease of usage.
 - On read failure, it loads whatever it could read from the corrupted files.
+- Users are allowed to load from files with their desired file extension, as long as it follows the csv file format.
+  - They do not have to load from `.csv` files (e.g. they can load from `expenses_data.txt`)

 Examples:
 - `load`                         loads data from the default paths.